 The last event I attended in September was not quite as adventurous, but it was certainly no less important than the others.
 It focused on the research being done towards finding a cure toward mesothelioma, which is really what all this fundraising and awareness is ultimately about.

 Mesothelioma Applied Research Foundation Symposium

 I wrapped up my whirlwind month of travels by attending the Mesothelioma Applied Research Foundation’s regional symposium on malignant mesothelioma in Chicago.
 It was a one-day seminar on all things mesothelioma, featuring prominent doctors from some of the Midwest’s best medical centers.
-The Mayo Clinic here in Minnesota was well represented, as was the Cleveland Clinic and The University of Chicago.
+The Mayo Clinic here in Minnesota was well represented, as was the Cleveland Clinic Cancer Center and The University of Chicago.

 The presentations ranged from the newest trials happening at The University of Chicago, to novel surgery techniques happening at the Mayo Clinic.
-They talked about both peritoneal and pleural disease, and how immunotherapy is a promising treatment for both types of the disease.
+They talked about both malignant peritoneal mesothelioma and pleural mesothelioma, and how immunotherapy is a promising treatment for both types of the disease.
 The day was filled with information and education and I came away with a better grasp of what is happening in the research world of mesothelioma treatments.

 People often ask me, if I had to do it over would I follow the same path, having the surgery I had, even knowing all I know now?
 The answer is a unequivocal yes.
 I would not change a thing, except maybe exercise more.

 The reason I attend these events is two-fold.
 Number one, so I can keep my finger on the pulse of what is happening, so when I talk with other patients I am able to keep them informed.
 And two, the community.
 Each event is about the amazing and supportive mesothelioma community and all the incredible relationships I’ve built over the last 11 years.